 Kottaras had a disappointing first year in the Red Sox organization, hitting .241/.316/.408 for the 2007 Pawtucket Red Sox.
 While it was the lowest OPS of his career by 30 points, he still had an OPS only six points below league average.
 He was still just 24 years old, not that advanced in years by any means.
 His average was only .243 in 2008, but he did hit 18 doubles and 22 homers for Pawtucket plus drew 64 walks.
 This led to a .348 OBP and .456 slugging percentage, an OPS well above average for the 2008 International League, earning a call-up to the Red Sox in September.
 He made his debut replacing Jason Varitek in the 7th inning of the first game of a doubleheader on September 13, 2008, against the Toronto Blue Jays.
 He struck out against A.J.
 Burnett in his first at-bat, but still reached base on a wild pitch and came around to score the Sox's only run in an 8-1 loss.

 In 2009.
 Kottaras made the Red Sox's roster as a back-up to Varitek.
 In practice, this meant that he had the very specialized job of catching knuckleballer Tim Wakefield.
-Her played 45 games, hitting .237 with 1 homer and 10 RBI. he was placed on waivers after the season and picked up by the Milwaukee Brewers, where he continued as a back-up catcher.
+Kottaras played 45 games, hitting .237 with 1 homer and 10 RBI.
+He was placed on waivers after the season and picked up by the Milwaukee Brewers, where he continued as a back-up catcher.
 In 2010, he hit .203 in 67 games, but with good power - 12 doubles and 9 homers in 212 at-bats.
 He played 49 games in 2011 as Jonathan Lucroy claimed the regular starting job, but posted his best batting line at .252/.311/.459.
 On September 3rd, he hit for the cycle against the Houston Astros; he was the first player in the majors to record the feat that year, although he was joined a week later by the San Francisco Giants' Pablo Sandoval.
 The Brewers won the NL Central title handily, allowing George to play in the postseason, where he was a combined 0 for 8 in 3 games as the Brewers were eliminated by the St. Louis Cardinals in the NLCS.
-He was back with the Brewers for a third season as a back-up catcher in 2012, and got to play a bit more in the early going when Lucroy suffered an off-field injury.
-However, he hit only .209 in 58 games, although with an excellent .409 on-base percentage and .360 slugging percentage.
-He was a victim of the younger Martin Maldonado playing well when called-up after Lucroy's injury, and he paid the price when the starter returned, being traded to the Oakland Athletics in return for P Fautino De Los Santos on July 28th.
+He was back with the Brewers for a third season as a back-up in 2012, and got to play a bit more in the early going when Lucroy suffered an off-field injury.
+He hit only .209 in 58 games, although with an excellent .409 on-base percentage and .360 slugging percentage.
+He was a victim of a numbers game; the younger Martin Maldonado playing well when called up after Lucroy's injury, and George paid the price when the starter returned, being traded to the Oakland Athletics in return for P Fautino De Los Santos on July 28th.

-Getting traded to Oakland in mid-2012 was an excellent career break for for Kottaras, as at the same time, the A's had sent away their starter of many years, Kurt Suzuki, to the Washington Nationals.
-Derek Norris was slated to be sthe new starter, but he was hitting below .200, while Kottaras showed what he could do - provide excellent defense, with some power and an OBP well above average.
-He had won the starting job by the end of August, coinciding with the A's making an unexpected push for a wild card spot.
+Getting traded to Oakland was an excellent career break for for Kottaras, as at the same time, the A's had sent away their starter of many years, Kurt Suzuki, to the Washington Nationals.
+Derek Norris was slated to be the new starter, but he was hitting below .200, while Kottaras showed what he could do - provide excellent defense, with some power and an OBP well above average.
+He won the starting job by the end of August, coinciding with the A's making an unexpected push for a wild card spot.
 On August 31st, he had a career game against his former team the Red Sox, hitting a pair of homers and driving in 5 runs and scoring 3 in a 20-2 win.
 Overall, he hit .212 but with 6 homers and 19 RBI in 27 games for Oakland, to bring his season's totals to .211/.351/.415, 9 homers and 31 RBI in 85 games between Milwaukee and Oakland; in spite of the low batting average, his OPS+ was 108, thanks to his power and walks.
 Norris was the starter for Oakland in the postseason as the A's lost the ALDS to the Detroit Tigers in five games; George played in four of those, but only went to bat five times, going hitless with a sacrifice hit.